 ‘We had great fun designing this room,’ says the owner.
 ‘I am mad about pattern and the wallpaper makes me smile every time I walk through the door.’

 At the back of the house, a smaller reception room has been turned into a library.
-Accents of red and green, with the colourful book spines, help to brighten the scheme without detracting from its relaxing ambience.
+Accents of red and green, with the colorful book spines, help to brighten the scheme without detracting from its relaxing ambience.

 ‘We spend an enormous amount of time in this part of the house and the joy of it is that lots of things can happen at once in the same space: meals can be cooked, homework can be done at the island, the puppy can charge around the garden and the little ones can build pirate camps.’
 The ownerrecycled the existing handmade cabinetry by repainting the units, installing new worktops and adding an island.